 The Plan is financed by a combination of public and private dollars, which are pooled into one fund.
 Funding sources include federal and state monies spent on health care (Medicaid and Medicare, for example), plus individual premiums (based on income, with caps) and employer contributions (with caps).
 Employers may cover all or part of an employee’s premium obligations.
 If federal premium subsidies and tax credits continue, these will also be included.

-- Removes the cost advantage of businesses that do not offer health care coverage.
+Removes the competitive advantage of businesses that do not offer health care coverage.

 A Carefully Considered Approach

-✔ First 18 months: The bipartisan Legislative Finance Committee (LFC), with the help of outside experts and public input, determines:
+✔ Phase 1 (in process): The bipartisan Legislative Finance Committee, with public input, determines:

-✔ 2019 legislative session: Based on the LFC fiscal analysis results, the legislature and governor decide whether to proceed.
+✔ Phase 2: Based on the Legislative Finance Committee’s financial analysis results, the legislature and governor will decide by 2021 whether and how to proceed.
 The Plan will not be implemented until the legislature determines that it is financially viable.

-✔ 2019–2020: The Plan is developed, with legislative, executive, and public input, and any needed waivers are submitted so the Plan can begin operations and receive all available federal tax credits and subsidies.
+✔ Phase 3: The Plan is developed, with legislative, executive, and public input, and any needed waivers are submitted so the Plan can begin operations and receive all available federal tax credits and subsidies.

-Now that Congress is in the process of repealing the Affordable Care Act, it is more important than ever for New Mexico to enact this well-vetted, homegrown plan.
+With health care costs continuing to rise, it is more important than ever for New Mexico to seriously consider this well-vetted, homegrown plan.

 For a printable PDF, click here.